IJSComplexMatter/cddm/doc/quickstart.rst

 Quickstart Guide
 ================

-This is a step-by-step guide that aims to demonstrate two most typical use cases:
+This is a step-by-step guide that aims to demonstrate two of the most typical use cases:

-computation of the auto-correlation function on regular-spaced data from standard DDM experiments performed with a single camera, and computation of the cross-correlation function on irregular-spaced data from the cross-DDM experiments using multiple-tau algorithm and real-time analysis.
+* computation of the auto-correlation function on regular-spaced data from standard DDM experiments performed with a single camera, and
+* computation of the cross-correlation function on irregular-spaced data from the cross-DDM experiments using multiple-tau algorithm and real-time analysis.

 For this guide you do not need the actual data because we will construct a sample video.
 We will be simulating a set of spherical particles undergoing 2D Brownian.
 Simulation is performed on-the-fly with the Brownian motion simulator that is included with this package.
-In real world experiments you will have to stream the videos either directly from the cameras with the library of your choice, or read data files from the disk.
-This package does not provide the tools for reading the data, so it is up to the user to provide the link between the image readout and the correlation computation functions.
+In real world experiments you will have to stream the videos either directly from the cameras with the library of your choice, or read data files from the disk. **This package does not provide the tools for reading the data**, so it is up to the user to provide the link between the image readout and the correlation computation functions.
 You can use imageio_ or any other tool for loading recorded videos.

 To proceed, you can copy-paste the examples below in your python shell.
 Or, open the source files under each of the plots in this document and run those in your favorite python development environment.

 Video processing
 ----------------

 We will start with some basic video processing functions and explain the data types used in the package.
-We will demonstrate the use on single-camera video first, and then show how to process dual-camera experiment in order to simulate Cross-DDM experiments as demonstrated in the paper_.
+We will demonstrate the use on single-camera video first, and then show how to process dual-camera experiment on irregular-spaced data as demonstrated in the Cross-DDM paper_.

 Video data type
 +++++++++++++++

 In :mod:`cddm.video` there are a few video processing functions that were designed to work on iterables of multi-frame data.
-This way the processing of the data is possible without reading it into the memory as you would normally do if you wanted to operate with numpy arrays.
-This makes it possible to analyze live videos without writing to disk.
+This way you can process the data without reading it into the memory.
+It is also possible to analyze live videos without first writing the videos to disk.

-Video data is an iterable object with tuple element, where each tuple holds a set of numpy arrays (frames).
+*Video data* is an iterable object with tuple elements, where each tuple holds a set of numpy arrays (frames).
 A single-camera video is an iterator over a single-frame tuples.
 A dual-camera video iterates over dual frame data (two numpy arrays).
-To clarify, a valid dual-frame out-of-memory video can be constructed using python generator expressions, e.g. for random noise dual_frame video you can do:
+To clarify, a valid dual-frame out-of-memory video can be constructed using python generator expressions, e.g. for random noise dual-frame video of length 1024 you can do:

 .. doctest::

    >>> video = ((np.random.rand(512,512), np.random.rand(512,512)) for i in range(1024))

 Check python documentation on *generator expressions* if you are unfamiliar with the above expression.
-Here, video is an iterable object that can be used to acquire frames frame-by-frame without needing the data to be read fully into memory, making it possible to analyze long videos.
+Here, video is an iterable object that can be used to acquire images frame-by-frame without reading the whole data into memory, making it possible to analyze long videos.
 A valid single-frame video is therefore:

 .. doctest::

    >>> video = ((np.random.rand(512,512),) for i in range(1024))

 Notice the trailing comma to indicate a tuple of length 1.
-The above video is a multi-frame video holding only a single array in each of the elements of the `video` iterable object.
+The above random noise video is a multi-frame video holding only a single array in each of the elements of the `video` iterable object.
 Note that any iterable is valid, so you can work with lists, or tuples, or create any object of your own that support the iterator protocol.

 Video simulator
 +++++++++++++++

 For testing, we will build a sample video of a simulated Brownian motion of 100 particles.
-We will construct a simulation area of shape (512+32,512+32) because we will later crop this to (512,512).
+We will construct a simulation area of shape (512+32,512+32) because we will later crop this to a shape of (512,512).
 We crop the simulated video in order to avoid mirroring of particles as they touch the boundary of the simulation size because of the mirror boundary conditions implied by the simulation procedure.
 This way we simulate the real-world boundary effects better and prevent the particles to reappear on the other side of the image when they leave the viewing area.

 .. doctest::

    >>> from cddm.sim import simple_brownian_video, seed
    >>> seed(0) #sets numba and numpy seeds for random number generators
    >>> t = range(1024) #times at which to trigger the camera.
-   >>> video = simple_brownian_video(t, shape = (512+32,512+32), delta = 2)
+   >>> video = simple_brownian_video(t, shape = (512+32,512+32),
+   ...    delta = 2, dt = 1, particles = 100, background = 200,
+   ...    intensity = 5, sigma = 3)

-Here we have created a frame iterator of a Brownian motion of spherical particles viewed with a camera that is triggered with a constant frame rate (standard DDM experiment).
-Time `t` goes in units of time step defined with parameter `dt` :math:`\delta t = 1`, specified by the simulator.
-The `delta` parameter is the mean step size when dt=1 in the time step in units of pixel size.
+Here we have created a frame iterator of Brownian motion of spherical particles viewed with a camera that is triggered with a constant frame rate (standard DDM experiment).
+Time `t` goes in units of time step defined with parameter :math:`\delta t = 1`, specified by the simulator.
+The `delta` parameter is the mean step size (if dt=1) in units of pixel size.
 It is related to the diffusion constant `D` by the relation :math:`\delta = \sqrt{2D}`.
+Particles are of Gaussian shape with sigma = 3, have peak intensity of 5, background intensity (static illumination) is 200.
+Images are of `uint8` dtype.

 Showing video
 +++++++++++++

 You may want to inspect and play videos.
-Video player is implemented in module :mod:`.viewer` using `matplotlib`.
+Video player is implemented in the module :mod:`.viewer` using `matplotlib`.
 It is not meant to be a real player, but it allows you to inspect the video before you begin the correlation analysis.
-In order to inspect the video, we will first load the video into memory:
+In order to inspect the video, we will first load the video into memory (though you are not required to):

 .. doctest::